**Tools and Materials Needed**

 We were a rag tag team with a softball t shirt that was our uniform and the Argentia team was dressed in full uniform.
 It would have been a miracle if we had won.

 Members of the CBS team were Ford Metcalfe, Wayne Hiscock, Carson Hiscock, Gerry Dyke, Hollis Metcalfe, Trevor Metcalfe, Ed Mahoney, Leo Gleason, Steve Wiscombe.
-The coach was Dave Metcalfe..There may have been a couple of other players and coaches so if anybody is familiar with the team please contact stevewish@gmail.com
+The coach was Dave Metcalfe.
+I recall Jack Mercer was one of our biggest supporters.There may have been a couple of other players and coaches so if anybody is familiar with the team please contact stevewish@gmail.com or steve@sitesnl.com

 This is a breakdown of the series